 The Goal: To make a positive contribution to the environment and, at the same time, increase the productivity and profitability of cattle operations.

 The Program: The Environmental Services Program is available to North Dakota Beef producers, including cow-calf operators, backgrounders, finishers and stockers.
 Cattlemen voluntarily participate in this confidential, obligation-free program.

 only management practice alterations or recommend solutions to improve the environmental soundness of the operation.
-The director aids in filing the appropriate paperwork, seeking cost-share assistance and identifying qualified resource people (engineers, contractors, etc.)
+The director aids in filing the appropriate paperwork, seeking cost-share assistance and identifying qualified resource people.